No-Bake Peanut Butter Cookies

 Total Time 40 minutes

-There are so many no-bake cookie recipes, like Avalanche Cookies, Haystack Cookies or Classic No-Bake Cookies that you’d be eating them for months if you made them all (actually, that doesn’t sound so bad.)
+There are so many no-bake Cookie recipes, like Avalanche Cookies and Haystack Cookies that you’d be eating them for months if you made them all (actually, that doesn’t sound so bad.)
 This is a rich, peanut butter version that is quick and tasty.

 January 24th is National Butter Day and, even better, March 1st is National Peanut Butter Lover’s Day, so you have two more reasons to try out this recipe (plus, you don’t have to worry about a long cook time.)
 You can alter this recipe easily to account for personal tastes, like using natural peanut butter or dairy substitutes, and you don’t have to worry about them going stale.